Abel59-KR/brain-tumor-diagnosis/README.md

 Qualitative analysis used is PSNR for evaluating the effectiveness of the the denoising technique.
 Histogram equalizationis used to distribute pixel intesity across the image.
 # Training and evaluation
-YOLOv8 pretrained model is used for traning and valiation.
-The model achieved and accura
+YOLOv8 pretrained model is used for trainning and validation.